Position, Velocity and Acceleration

 - Highlight this portion of the graph.
 Under the "Analyze" menu, click "Quadratic Fit."
 This function determines the coefficients A, B, and C of a best-fit quadratic through the highlighted data.
 Does a quadratic function seem to fit the data?

 - What did Logger Pro calculate the quadratic coefficient A to be?
 Be sure to include the units.

-- Remember that the quadratic coefficient A is equal to 1/2a in Equation 3.
+- Remember that the quadratic coefficient A is equal to a/2 in Equation 2.
 Use this idea to determin the value of acceleration.
 Check to see that it is similar to the previously-determined values of acceleration.

-- From your analysis of the third situation of "Acceleration vs. time", can you argue that the cart moves with constant acceleration?
-Support your answer by using information from all three graphs.
+2) Using only the velocity vs. time graph, can you argue that the cart moves with constant acceleration?
+Support your answer.

 Use the figure below to answer questions 3-4.
 Assume that each major division of the distance axis represents one meter.

 3) From t = 4 s to t = 5 s, what is the velocity of the cart?